 Sacrificing too much to seclusion can make your home a greater target for burglars, as the more tucked away it is, the smaller the chance there is of the burglar being spotted.
 To avoid this, keep walls and fences high at the sides and back and low at the front.
 High fences will help to protect the edges of your home from someone hopping over, while keeping things low at the front will ensure that visitors are easily visible to both you and your neighbours.
+Having a good gate installed is also important you can hire gate installation Los Angeles come and do it for you.
 Always remember, though, to keep any valuables in your home from being too visible because of this reduced cover.

 Bushes and hedges